 Magazin / Zeitschrift

-Single Issue Magazine.
+Wraps.
 Zustand: Good to Very Good-.
 Vol. LXIII. no. 1.
 Pulp magazine.
 Cover art by Anton Otto Fischer.
 Includes "Breed of the Wolf" (complete novel) by George Marsh; "Classics in Slang: Romeo and Juliet" by H. C. Witwer; "The Spark in the Tinder" (pt.
 1 of 5) by Holman Day; "Gold That Glitters" by Percival Gibbon; "Bright Roads of Adventure: V. Marooned on a No name Key" by Ralph D. Paine; "Ladies Present" by Thomas McMorrow; "Caught in the net" (editorials); "Crossed Records" by Calvin Johnson; "From Bitter Creek" (pt.
 4 of 4) by Dane Coolidge; "Pen Shots of Champions" by Grantland Rice; "The Weakness of lop-ear" by Hugh Kennedy; "The Body of Blynn Anderson" by Hubbard Hutchinson; "A Chat with You" (feature).
 A little bug damage to cover and following few pages at foredge margin, cover tape mended on verso; lower rear spine quarter has been wet with rusty staple and tear with minor losses to spine heel; minor cohesion issues at lower front cover.
+Magazine.

 Verlag: Street & Smith, NY, 1922